 The book value of the Company's financial instruments approximates their fair value.
 However, the assessment of the fair values of the Company's financial instruments is based on a variety of factors and assumptions.
-Accordingly, the fair values may not represent the actual values of the financial instruments that could have been realized at August 31, 2003 or 2002, or that will be realized in the future, and do not include expenses that could be incurred in an actual sale or settlement.
-The following methods and assumptions were used to determine the fair values of the Company's financial instruments, none of which were held for trading or speculative purposes:
+Accordingly, the fair values may not represent the actual values of the financial instruments that could have been realized at August 31, 2003 or 2002, or that will be realized in the future, and do not include expenses that could have been realized at August 31, 2003 or 2002, or that will be realized in the future, and do not include expenses that could be incurred in an actual sale or settlement.
+The following methods and assumptions were used to determine the fair values of the Company's financial instruments, none of which were beld for trading or speculative purposes:

-- Cash and Cash Equivalents The carrying amounts of cash and cash equivalents approximate their fair values due to the short-term maturity of these instruments. - Accounts Receivable The carrying value of accounts receivable approximate their fair value due to the short-term maturity and expected collection of these instruments. - Other Assets The Company's other assets, including notes receivable, were recorded at the net realizable value of estimated future cash flows from these instruments. - Debt The fair values of the Company's debt balances were estimated by using discounted cash flow analyses based upon market rates available to the Company for similar debt with the same remaining maturities.
+Cash and Cash Equivalents - The carrying amounts of cash and cash equivalents approximate their fair values due to the short-term maturity of these instruments.

+Accounts Receivable - The carrying value of accounts receivable approximate their fair value due to the short-term maturity and expected collection of these instruments.

+Other Assets - The Company's other assets, including notes receivable, were recorded at the net realizable value of estimated future cash flows from these instruments.

+Debt - The fair values of the Company's debt balances were estimated by using discounted cash flow analyses based upon market rates available to the Company for similar debt with the same remaining maturities.
 Debt balances at August 31, 2003 and 2002 primarily consisted of mortgages on various buildings used by the Company.